 Of all the computer words that have diverged from their original meaning, "virus" has perhaps diverged the furthest.
 Dan explains…

-Dan Q’s been blogging since the 1990s, mostly about his life, technology, programming, relationships, magic, and games.
+Dan Q’s been blogging since the 1990s, mostly about his life, technology, programming, relationships, hacking, and games.

 He lives in Oxford, UK with his partner and her husband in a polyamorous V-shaped thingy, and their two children.
-Alongside freelance development, he works for the University of Oxford and volunteers with Three Rings.
-He sometimes finds time for geo*ing.
+Until he finds something that rhymes better, he describes himself as a magician Automattician on a geoposition-mission.

 Get the full experience: read all of Dan’s –

 - 1,839 articles: long-form blog posts, since August 1998 (but with some backdated as far as October 1982!)